coq/coq/doc/sphinx/addendum/program.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To give more control over the generation of equalities, the
-typechecker will fall back directly to |Coq|’s usual typing of dependent
+type checker will fall back directly to |Coq|’s usual typing of dependent
 pattern-matching if a return or in clause is specified.
 Likewise, the
 if construct is not treated specially by |Program| so boolean tests in
 the code are not automatically reflected in the obligations.
 One can